the-teachingRSE-project/competencies/competencies.md

 + to treat colleagues and collaborators with respect and work towards a fair and inclusive environment, and
 + to promote these values whenever possible and make sure that they are passed on to new practitioners.

+## Barberousse & Vorms
+"he rationality of the production of empirical knowledge through computer simulations" is questioned (Barberousse & Vorms) "to explore to what extent, and in what conditions, the practice of relying on computers as a mean to achieve empirical knowledge is rationally warranted" (Barberousse & Vorms)
+"Where, on the methodological map (that is, where, between theory exploration and experiment) do computer simulations lie" is a common question (Barberousse & Vorms)

+"epistemic opacity, defined as the inability to follow the computational process": ": human beings are unable to follow what is going on within a computer simulation."
+This opacity is generally accepted / referrred to.

+"The collaborative character of many computer simulations thus adds to the difficulty of grounding justificational arguments about their outputs."

+## Parker, 2020
+"Philosophers of science, however, disagree about the extent to which computer simulation, as a methodological practice, really is like experimentation and observation, with similar epistemic powers "

+"Most notably, computer simulation is helpful when the body of first-order evidence for a hypothesis, and/or the background knowledge needed to interpret that body of first-order evidence, is large, complex and distributed across multiple agents."

+"computer simulation models not only serve to augment the computational powers of human beings (Humphreys 2004) but also serve as sites of community knowledge integration (Galison 1997; Gramelsberger 2011), where the implications of (one distillation of) collective knowledge can be explored"

+"the process of determining whether a simulation system has succeeded in revealing (something close to) the implications of an existing body of knowledge, or provides evidence for some hypothesis h about the world, can be a much more motley affair (Winsberg 2001) than the process of determining the same for a pencil-and-paper calculation."

+"Most notably, computer simulation is helpful when the body of first-order evidence for a hypothesis, and/or the background knowledge needed to interpret that body of first-order evidence, is large, complex and distributed across multiple agents"

+"In addition, because simulation models are often the product of a range of ingredients, including simplified implementations of various scientific theories, numerical solution methods, compilers—and sometimes ad hoc assumptions and mathematical tricks as well—the process of determining whether a simulation system has succeeded in revealing (something close to) the implications of an existing body of knowledge, or provides evidence for some hypothesis h about the world, can be a much more motley affair (Winsberg 2001) than the process of determining the same for a pencil-and-paper calculation. "

+## Frigg & Reiss, 2009

+"simulations, far from demanding a new metaphysics, epistemology, semantics and methodology, raise few if any new philosophical problems."

+The availability of computers has put a tremendously powerful tool at the disposal of the scientific community, making simulation already the third pillar of science while data science is on its way to becoming a fourth pillar [@Weinzierl2021].
+With the possibility of performing a virtually unlimited number of simulations, computers enable the study of systems of unprecedented complexity.
+Therefore validation becomes far more important in order to enable a sound decision-making that is grounded in independent observations of reality. and is aware of the limits of its epistemological capabilities.
+The RSE learns how to operate and manipulate computers and at the same time has been brought up on the value that an RSE has the obligation to critically evaluate a computer's use:
+Is the model fit for purpose?
+Are the results consistent with theory and/or observations?
+Can the amount of trust put into a result be reasonably explained?
+These issues are particularly relevant to the scientific application of AI systems.
+For these reasons the RSE needs to apply caution, a culture of critical thinking, and care of "putting human judgement in the loop".
+In practice this means increasing the opportunities for making results explainable.

 RSEs often assume a multifaceted role at the junction of research, \ac{SE} and data management.
 They work with a varying and diverse set of colleagues that might include other developers, support unit staff and academics of different fields and all career stages.